 1. Cashews, mangos, papayas and more!

 Despite being a country that is roughly the same size as the state of Maryland, Guinea-Bissau is one of the top five cashew producers in the world.
 The smooth and delicious nut that can be eaten like candy is the cash crop in the country.
 Each year, millions of pounds of cashews from the tiny country of Guinea-Bissau are exported throughout the entire world.
-About 85% of the populations relies on harvesting and selling cashews for some or most of their income.
+About 85% of the population relies on harvesting and selling cashews for some or most of their income.

 The country is also bursting at the seams with mangoes and papayas.
 During mango season in the spring, you can find them dropping from trees almost everywhere you go!